arvestad/da3018_vt21/story/the_story.md

 quickly scooped Ketchup into a rusty old bucket he found sitting next to the road.
 "Lets not let this keep us down!", said Tomato while skipping off the road, "Gurglegurgle", answered Ketchup.

+After a while, Tomato comes up with a brilliant idea and walks in to a grocery story and buys a bunch of gelatin in hope of being able to solidify his friend again.